 We laughed every single day

 Everyone in our group looked after me during those moments.
 I wasn’t looking for people to pick me up on the trip – it was just something that happened naturally.
-I think it was a collective realisation that when you put the group first, everyone has a better time.
+I think it was a collective realization that when you put the group first, everyone has a better time.

-Those shared experiences really made the holiday and reminded us why we were together.
+Those shared experiences really made the vacation and reminded us why we were together.
 We had a lovely group.
 We laughed every single day, everyone encouraged one another and you never saw anyone being left out.
 If people were having conversations, they always tried to include everyone else – it was very fluid.
-A shared sense of humour really helped, too, and we had a lot of jokes that tied us together.
+A shared sense of humor really helped, too, and we had a lot of jokes that tied us together.

 I couldn’t believe I was actually there

 One of the highlights of the trip was the ancient rose-red city of Petra.
 I did archaeology camps every summer as a teenager and then studied ancient Greek at university.
 Seeing this incredible Nabataean kingdom for the first time was overwhelming.
 I cried.
 I couldn’t believe I was actually there.

 Having pushed myself beyond my boundaries in Jordan, I now really want to give ziplining and parasailing a go.
 I also really want to try hot-air ballooning and travel to more exotic countries with snakes, lizards and spiders.